michaelpick/ScrapeyDocs/README.md

 ## Credits

-- Unreasonable demands by me, an illiterate code idiot who just needed a script.
 - All the hard work: ChatGPT 4o.
+- Unreasonable demands, testing, and fist shaking by me, an illiterate code idiot who just needed a script.

 ## Need help?